The G20 forum is composed of 20 Ministers of Finance and Central Bank Governors from the world’s 19 strongest economies and the European Union.

 Organization of Islamic Cooperation (OIC)

 The CBRT hosted the Meetings of the Central Bank Governors and Monetary Authorities of the OIC Member Countries five times between 2009 and 2018.
 With a change in their structure after the 16th meeting held on 23-25 September 2018, these meetings were turned into the OIC-COMCEC Central Banks Forum.
-The first meeting of the OIC-COMCEC Central Banks Forum was organized by the CBRT on 22-24 September 2019.
-In addition, a website was launched for the OIC-COMCEC Central Banks Forum at http://comceccentralbanks.org.
+The Forum, carries out its activities under the umbrella of Financial Cooperation of the Standing Committee for Economic and Commercial Cooperation of the Organization of the Islamic Cooperation (COMCEC).
+The first meeting of the OIC-COMCEC Central Banks Forum was organized by the CBRT on 22-24 September 2019, and the secretariat activities of the Forum are carried out by the CBRT.

-The idea of a Governors’ Club, which was first brought up by the Central Bank of the Republic of Turkey in 1997, materialized on 1 May 1998 with the signing of a protocol by 10 countries including Turkey.
-Today, the Club has a total of 25 members comprising central banks from Central Asia, Black Sea and Balkan countries.
+The idea of a Governors’ Club, which was first brought up by the Central Bank of the Republic of Türkiye in 1997, materialized on 1 May 1998 with the signing of a protocol by 10 countries including Türkiye.
+Today, the Club has a total of 26 members comprising central banks from Central Asia, Black Sea and Balkan countries.
 Club members meet to:

 Strengthen bilateral relationships,